xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 classical compilers, the two ends communicate via a file of instructions written in an intermediate language (IL).

-Typically, a classical scanner is a single procedure, operating as a co- procedure with the parser.
+Typically, a classical scanner is a single procedure, operating as a co-procedure with the parser.
 It "tokenizes" the source file, reading it character by character, recognizing language elements, translating them into tokens, and passing them along to the parser.
 You can think of the parser as an abstract machine, executing "op codes," which are the